 Cons:

-Schedule a demo to watch Cube work.
+Schedule a demo to watch how Cube works.

 OneStream is a unified enterprise performance management (EPM) platform that integrates financial consolidation, reporting, and forecasting.
 It uses AI to reduce manual financial processes, while built-in compliance tools support GAAP, IFRS, and ESG reporting.
 The platform provides prebuilt intercompany eliminations, currency translation, and automated workflows to tackle complex consolidations.